aayush1036/residential-safety-solution/README.md

 2. To register vehicle <br>
 <img src="assets/register_vehicle.png" width = 960px height=540px>

+Detailed explanation of the project can be found on <a href="https://aayushmaan1306.medium.com/residential-safety-solutions-with-yolo-v5-b61801361cd9">Medium Article</a>.
+Please upvote the article if you find it helpful

 # Future prospects
 1. Improve OCR
 2. Make predictions more faster